florian-beetz/bachelor-thesis/thesis.md

 incompatibilities or are responsive when they are pointed out to them.
 A huge problem, however, is the unresponsiveness of maintainers of legacy libraries.
-While solutions for those problems such as manually patching libraries was proposed, no completely satisfactory solution could be implemented in this thesis.
+While solutions for those problems such as manually patching libraries were proposed, no completely satisfactory solution could be implemented in this thesis.